astik/experiment-traditional-ssr-pwa/README.md

 If you use your service worker to load pages differently than they'd load via the network, clients.claim() can be troublesome, as your service worker ends up controlling some clients that loaded without it.
 ```

-As our POC is not about providing a PWA experience but focusing on providing a faster browsing, we should not have problem with `clients.claim()`.
+As our POC is not about providing a PWA experience but focusing on providing a faster browsing experience, we should not have problem with `clients.claim()`.
 It will allow us to take control of the page even at the first run.

+## Prepare future navigation

+The idea is to speed up future navigation.
+To do so, we preload as much resources that might be used as possible.

+To predict what page might be visited by user, we setup an event listener on some links.

+In this POC, we listen to hover on main navigation links.
+If one of those links is hovered, a _warmup_ event is triggered on the document.

+The service worker initialization script add an event listener on the document for the _warmup_ event and forward the link information to warmup to the service worker.

+The service worker is listening for message, especially those with a payload type _warmup_.
+If a message is received, it fetches the page and add it to the cache, enhancing future navigation.

+To go further, we need to analyze the retrieved page to extract linked resource from the HTML content and add them to the cache as well.

+## Extracting resource from HTML content

-## TODO
+TODO

--   identify a target website
--   isolate common structure
--   add a proxy ?
--   intercept request
--   extract from response useful content, response without common structure
--   define common structure as app shell
--   manage cache for app shell : long cache with a background refresh ? cache first ?
--   manage cache for content : short cache ?
--   serve optimized chunk from server for content, do not send common structure

-## Something to search for

--   how preload play along with SW cache ?
--   how prefetch play along with SW cache ?
--   how race condition are handle with SW cache warmup ?
--   how communicate page to load from page to SW ? use prefetch like it is done with instant.page ?
--   should we define a minimum cache for html content ?
--   how expires or cache-control play along with SW cache TTL ?

 ## Literature